 Visiting garden centers, have you ever wondered what makes one brand of soil better than the other?
-Well, each claims that their soil is the best.
-As a seasoned gardener, I assure you that no soil is better than the other.
-It all relies on your practices in the garden.
-Here is how to build good garden soil by applying simple and easy practices.
+Well, each one claims that theirs is the best.
+But, as a seasoned gardener, I assure you that no soil is better than the other.
+It all relies on your practices in the garden, so here is how to build good garden soil by applying simple and easy techniques.

 1- Built-in composting hole